Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: WFIRST Hardware

-The six imaging filters of the WFC are named $Z087$, $Y106$, $J129$, $H158$, $F184$, and $W149$, which is a very wide filter.
-The central wavelengths of these filters are 0.87, 1.09, 1.30, 1.60, 1.88, 1.40~$\mu$m respectively, and combined cover the 0.76 -- 2.0~$\mu$m range, as illustrated in Figure~\ref{bands}\footnote{More filter information is provided within \url{https://wfirst.gsfc.nasa.gov/science/sdt_public/wps/references/instrument/WFIRST-WFI-Transmission_160720.xlsm} - pages 5 through 10.}.
-The spatial resolution of the imaging component of the WFC is $\sim$0.11\arcsec~pixel$^{-1}$ with an inter-pixel capacitance of 0.02 in each of the four neighboring pixels.
-The gain for the WFC is assumed as unity.
-A more detailed description of the WFC filters including their zero-points and full-width half maximum (FWHM)\footnote{As the WFIRST PSF is non-gaussian, the PSF FWHM values presented and used for this analysis are derived from the noise-equivalent areas.} can be found in Table~\ref{zpts}.\\
+The gain for the WFC is assumed to be unity.
+A more detailed description of the WFC filters, including their zero-points and FWHM\footnote{As the WFIRST point-spread function (PSF) is non-Gaussian, the PSF FWHM values presented and used for this analysis are derived from the noise-equivalent areas.}, can be found in Table~\ref{zpts}.\\

-The WFC grism is designed such that it provides spectroscopic coverage within the 1.35 -- 1.89~$\mu$m range.
-It possesses a dispersion of 1.04 -- 1.14~nm~pixel$^{-1}$, with a spectral resolving power of $\lambda/\Delta\lambda \approx$ 622 -- 871 (2 pixels).
+The WFC grism is designed such that it provides spectroscopic coverage within the 1.00--1.89~$\mu$m range.
+It possesses a dispersion of 1.04--1.14~nm~pixel$^{-1}$, with a spectral resolving power of $\lambda/\Delta\lambda \approx 435$--865 (2 pixels).
 However, we do not focus on the use of the grism in this paper.\\